Siuboard/siup_game/README.md

   should be stored in external file.
 Then also board_xml_generator have to get possible types from said file.

 1).
-Refact Pawns, and way of checking its usable
+Refact Pawns, and way of checking its usable (LISKOV principle)

 2).
 Relationship between Blocks, Pawns and Fields.
 Blocks, and Pawns should be stored as State of Field.